 Where to Eat, Stay & Play in Lake Tahoe

-Most of my recommendations are based on my personal preferences for healthy plant-based food and lots of activity so if that’s up your alley, then I think you’ll definitely find something to suit you!
+Most of my recommendations are based on our preferences for healthy plant-based food and lots of physical activity so if that’s up your alley, then I think you’ll definitely find something to suit you!

 Where to Eat

 1. Freshies Restaurant-this place has a laid back Hawaiian vibe with an open air deck and gorgeous views of the lake.
 They pride themselves on sourcing the majority of their ingredients locally and organic (when possible) and they specialize in vegan, vegetarian and gluten-free options.
 Grab a table on the deck at sunset and be sure to try a platter of their delicious tacos!

 2. Sprouts Café– I will never be able to visit Tahoe again without stopping to eat at Sprouts.
 Everything is super fresh and healthy and the tempeh burger is to-die-for.
 We usually eat here multiple times with every visit to Tahoe.

 3. Mountain High Sandwich Co.– Julia took us here for the first time after our hike together and it’s kind of a hidden gem.
 The house smoked bbq tofu sandwich is our favorite and they have locally brewed kombucha.
 My kinda place.